appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 6. Add the below details to configure the workflow query:
     * **Workflow name** - The workflow name dropdown has all the available workflows in your workspace.
 Select **My_First_Workflow**.
     * **Request type** - Select **Trigger workflow**.
-    * **Trigger Data** - Add `{{this.params}}` to pass the required parameters so that the workflow can process the data.
+    * **Trigger Data** - Add `{{this.params}}` to pass the parameters to the workflow for processing.

 7. Click the **Run** button to test the workflow query.
-This query triggers the workflow run and executes the code written in the JS object (_Main_) in your workflow.
+This query triggers the workflow and executes the code written in the JS object (_Main_) in your workflow.
 You will see the below response that shows a successful integration.
     ```javascript
     {
     "success": true,